We believe in the dignity and value of every human life.

 Soon after the break between TEC and HEC, Pat Colfer, Francine Nolin (Rogers), and John sat down and revamped the schedule which became essentially the schedule that we still use in New York.
 The process was certainly spirit filled.
 We ask ourselves what was essential – what we needed to cover, and the question “Why” was ever-present in those discussions.
 An extra half day was added because of the needs as we saw them, and the three and 1/2 day schedule was born.

 After seven HEC’s, we added another level of retreat – the HEC for HECers, which moved us beyond the initial Good News that we were loved, and into our response to that love.
 Pat Colfer and John worked through that schedule.
 It wasn’t tightly knit, but rather grew as it happened.
 During the talk on “Being a Sinner” at a HEC for HECers, we were still worried about just what the reaction might be.
 The forgiveness liturgical experience with questions and abundant water came to be.
 We still use it.

 The struggle between our own wills and the will of God seems ever present with HEC.

 We continue to struggle, we continue to be poor and dependent.
-That struggle has enfleshed over the years, a Mission Statement for New York HEC; Principals of HEC; Goals of HEC; and Signs of a God-Centered HEC Community.
+That struggle has enfleshed over the years: a Mission Statement for New York HEC; Principles of HEC; Goals of HEC; and Signs of a God-Centered HEC Community.
 (All included in the appendix.)